• E-Commerce

 So there's a little bit to be desired.

-For this tool to be used to its maximum effect, you need to see more information about search engine results pages (SERPs).
+For this Search Analysis tool to be used to its maximum effect, you need to see more information about search engine results pages (SERPs).
 That's what Jaaxy takes a look at with the Site Rank feature.
 And once you combine the Search Analysis with the Site Rank tools, the results are pretty good.
 Let's take a look at Site Rank next.

 Jaaxy Site Rank